JefersonMelo/22-Banco/03-Pandas/data/README.md

-The Public 2020 Stack Overflow Developer Survey Results
+# The Public 2020 Stack Overflow Developer Survey Results

-Description:
+## Description

 The enclosed data set is the full, cleaned results of the 2020 Stack Overflow Developer Survey.
 Free response submissions and personally identifying information have been removed from the results to protect the privacy of respondents.
 There are three files besides this README: